deckhouse/deckhouse/modules/460-log-shipper/docs/USAGE.md

     endpoint: http://loki.loki:3100
 ```

-## Reading pod logs from a specified namespace with a specified label and redirecting to Loki and Elasticsearch
+## Reading Pod logs from a specified namespace with a specified label and redirecting to Loki and Elasticsearch

 Reading logs from `namespace=whispers` with label `app=booking` and storing them into Loki and Elasticsearch: